Exercise Facts

 Asthma and Exercise

-- Regular exercise is important for everyone, especially if you have asthma.
+- Regular exercise is important for everyone, especially those with asthma.

-- People with asthma should be able to do any exercise or play any sports.
+- Children with asthma should be able to do any exercise or play any sport.

 - Well controlled asthma should not limit exercise.

-- If asthma stops you from being active, your asthma is out of control.
-See your doctor.
+- If asthma stops your child from being active, asthma is out of control.
+See their doctor.

-- The only exercise people with asthma should not do is scuba dive.
+- The only exercise people with asthma should not do is scuba diving.

 Asthma Symptoms During Exercise

-- Don’t start exercising if you are having asthma symptoms.
+- Do not start exercising if you are having asthma symptoms.

 - Asthma symptoms may include cough, wheeze, shortness of breath or a tight feeling in the chest.